jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/tech_time.md

 ### Unspoken Future

+>  Video killed the radio star.
+   Video killed the radio star.
+   In my mind and in my car.
+   We can't rewind, we've gone too far.

+_Video Killed The Radio Star_
+_Released: 1980_

 Home Improvement did not exist in a hypothetical universe.
 It was a regular suburb in 1990s America.
 The Taylors lived outside of Detroit, Michigan, but could very well have been in Indiana, Washington, or California.

 Filled with suburban houses, hot rods, consumer goods, high-school drama, first jobs, and layoffs, the life and times of the Taylors was about an average life for everyone in America.